-The alates are about 12-15 mm long.
-This species has mass swarms for one or two days every year.
-The alates that survive the onslaught from the numerous predators will form pairs - and then search out a suitable place to start a colony.
-After fertilization as the colony grows and food becomes unlimited the queen will swell and increase in size - the largest queens I have found in the wild have been about 6 cm, although it is possible that they could reach a larger size in very mature colonies.
+They have mass swarms for one or two days every year.
+The alates are about 12 - 15 mm long, and those that survive the onslaught from the numerous predators will fall to the ground and form pairs, and then search out a suitable place to start a colony.
+After fertilization as the colony grows and food becomes unlimited the queen will swell and increase in size.
+The largest queens I have found in the wild have been about 6 cm, although it is possible that they could reach a larger size in very mature colonies.

 Unlike ants when termites swarm the male alate joins and stays with the female for colony foundation.
 Mating does not take place until the pair has constructed a secure chamber underground and have settled down.

 From field observations it has been discovered that many of the males do not survive long after colony foundation.
-It may be that they are eaten by the females as a source of nutrition or simply that they do not live very long.
+It may be that they are eaten by the females as a source of nutrition, or simply that they do not live very long.
 Observations of natural wild colonies have revealed that only about 40% have both a queen and a king present.

 Females are said to mate several times throughout their life and if this is the case then a mating is probably sufficient for several years before egg production falls away.
-In colonies where the male has died, when required the workers will hold back a male alate to act as a new king and mate with the queen.
+In colonies where the male has died, the workers will hold back a male alate to act as a new king and mate with the queen.

 Termites hatch direct from the eggs laid by the queen and do not undergo a metamorphosis of eggs, larvae and pupae like ants.
 Eggs are a yellowish color when laid but turn white just prior to hatching.
 They can take four weeks to hatch and the nymphs another six weeks to mature.
 The nymphs are miniature adults when they emerge from the eggs and as they age, they will shed their skin and increase in size.
 Initially the new nymphs will just hang around the fungus garden being cared for by the adult workers.
 However, as they near adult size they start involving themselves in the colonies work.

-The colonies are slow to initially establish, but once they have a credible force of workers and an established fungus garden, the queen will swell and turn into a prolific egg laying machine - and the colony will increase in size very quickly.
+The colonies are slow to initially establish, but once they have a credible force of workers and an established fungus garden, the queen will swell and turn into a prolific egg laying machine, and the colony will increase in size very quickly.

 In the wild they are found nesting in both lowland and highland habitats, usually in the dappled shade of mature forest but occasionally in more open areas at the edges of forests.
 They do not like being disturbed and are not found near cultivated ground.
 The colonies are quite populous and fully mature colonies will contain tens of thousands of adults and nymphs.

 This species does not build a mound until the colony is several years old, but the surface of the ground just above the nest of younger colonies is covered with a thick layer of very hard clay like material.
 This layer can be 5 - 10 cm thick and helps protect the main nest and fungus garden from excessive rain and would be predators.
 It may also act like a thermal shield reducing the daily temperature fluctuations and enabling the termites to maintain a more stable temperature within the nest.

-Some resources state that the spores of the initial fungus garden are carried in the gut of the alates and are regurgitated to the first workers - thus enabling them to start the new fungus garden.
+Some resources state that the spores of the initial fungus garden are carried in the gut of the alates and are regurgitated to the first workers thus enabling them to start the new fungus garden.
 Other information states that the workers pick up the required spores shortly after they start foraging in the wild.
-As the information about this seems a bit vague it would be advisable to place a small amount of established fungus garden in the foraging area - so the first workers that go foraging can if required collect the fungus spores.
+As the information about this seems a bit vague it would be advisable to place a small amount of established fungus garden in the foraging area, so the first workers that go foraging can if required collect the fungus spores.

 Artificial nests: The foundation nest for alate pairs should consist of several different sized chambers about a cm in depth and there should be a small amount of moist earth scattered in each chamber.
-The alates will use this earth to seal themselves in one chamber.
+The alates will use this earth to seal themselves into one chamber.
 This gives them a feeling of security and helps them settle down.
 As the first workers mature, they will break down the earthen seal and start to utilize the additional chambers.
 The nest chambers need not be very deep at the early stages of colony foundation as it will be some time before the female alate starts to swell.
-The earth addition will also enable the termites to control the inside environment to some degree as they will use it to seal around the sides of the chambers and reduce the size of the entrance.
-They will however also use it to slowly construct a covering over portions of the glass rendering observation difficult - so you will need to remove and clean the glass cover about once a month if you want to maintain full observation.
+The earth addition will also enable the termites to control the inside environment to some degree, as they will use it to seal around the sides of the chambers and reduce the size of the entrance.
+They will however also use it to slowly construct a covering over portions of the glass rendering observation difficult, so you will need to remove and clean the glass cover about once a month if you want to maintain full observation.

 Young wild collected colonies are also occasionally available.
-These colonies are difficult to locate in the wild and they have to be kept in captivity by the vendor for several weeks to ensure that they re-establish and are viable - before being offered for sale.
+These colonies are difficult to locate in the wild, and they have to be kept in captivity for several weeks to ensure that they re-establish and are viable before being offered for sale.
 Hence, they are expensive, but obviously have the advantage of giving you an instant colony.

-Summary: A fascinating species - but a challenge to keep in captivity and only recommended for experienced hobbyists.
+Summary: A fascinating species, but a challenge to keep in captivity and only recommended for experienced hobbyists.